NonLERFness of arithmetic hyperbolic manifold groups and mixed 3-manifold groups: NonLERFness of non-geometric -manifold groups

-In the proof of Proposition \ref{nonseparable}, we do need the properness of the immersed surface $i:\Sigma\looparrowright N$, so that we can do cyclic covering of $\hat{N}$ along $\Sigma$ to get $\bar{N}$, and then get the contradiction.
-Actually, most part of the proof can be translated to purely group theoretical language, except that the author does not know how to interpret "properly immersed surfaces" algebraically. \end{remark}
+In the proof of Proposition \ref{nonseparable}, we do need the properness of the immersed surface $i:\Sigma\looparrowright N$, so that we can do cyclic cover of $\hat{N}$ along $\Sigma$ to get $\bar{N}$, and then get the contradiction.
+Actually, most of the proof can be translated to purely group theoretical language, except that the author does not know how to interpret "properly immersed surface" algebraically. \end{remark}